geanders/HyperHeatwavePredictiveModels/README.md

 # Overview

-We have developed several predictive models to classify whether a heatwave is a hyper-heatwave, which we define as a heatwave associated with a 20% or higher increase in mortality risk in the community in which it occurs.
-The methods used to develop these models are fully described in a paper we are currently working on submitting.
+We have developed several predictive models to classify whether a heatwave is a hyper-heatwave, which we define as a heatwave associated with a 20% or higher increase in all-cause mortality risk in the community in which it occurs.
+The methods used to develop these models are fully described in a paper we are currently preparing to submit ([Reference]).
 Once the paper is published, we will provide a link to the paper's web address.

-This repository includes three main models, all of which use, as predictive variables, a variety of characteristics of the heatwave.
+This repository includes three main models, all of which use, as predictive variables of whether a heatwave is a hyper-heatwave, a variety of characteristics of the heatwave.
 These models are:

 Model           | File name
 --------------  | ----------